 You’ll want to do all you can to prevent those injuries from happening.
 Here are a few tips to assist with how to avoid shoulder replacement surgery altogether.

 1. Physical Therapy

 Physical therapy is a great way to promote overall shoulder health and build the muscles around the joint.
 It can help you strengthen your shoulder muscles, improve your range of motion, and reduce your pain.
 If you’re experiencing shoulder pain, it’s a good idea to consult with a physical therapist to see if they can help.

 Avoiding activities that put unwarranted stress on your shoulder can help prevent injury.
 This can include activities such as lifting heavy objects or extensive reaching overhead.
 Putting too much stress on your shoulder can make the pain worse and can also lead to further injury.

 There are a few supplements and medications that can help you deal with the pain and rebuild collagen.
 Glucosamine and Chondroitin are supplements that can help rebuild your cartilage, which can help reduce pain and improve your range of motion.
 NSAIDs, such as ibuprofen and aspirin, can help reduce inflammation and pain.

 Consult with your physician about which supplements or medications they would recommend to assist with pain or provide necessary treatment.
 They can recommend a plan for you on how to avoid shoulder replacement surgery, if possible.

 Shoulder pain can be debilitating and frustrating.
 Do your best to take care of your shoulders and keep them healthy by performing exercises that strengthen and stretch your shoulder muscles, and avoiding activities that can cause injury.

 If you do experience shoulder pain, it’s essential to reach out to a specialist for help.
-For more information about promoting shoulder health, contact our office today!
+For more information about promoting shoulder health, contact The Orthopedic Partners, an RCM Clinic today!